erthalion/erthalion.github.io/_posts/2020-11-03-evolution-of-btree-index-am.md

 </a>

 We have discussed so many topics, only the strongest have made to this point!
 But there is always more out there, the story is never fully completed.
-From on top of my head we haven't (and we're not going to) talked about:
+Off the top of my head we haven't (and we're not going to) talked about:

 * Buffered (Lazy) B-Tree